carpentries/instructor-training/episodes/18-preparation.md

 > This episode is a common place to trainers to cut while preparing to teach this workshop.
 >  That's not because this is not important, this page is a valuable resource, but we feel this
 >  is one of the sections that trainees can use effectively as a resource when actually preparing
-> for a workshop, even without spending a lot of time doing activities on this material in the workshop.
+> for a workshop, even without spending a lot of time doing activities on this material during
+> their instructor training workshop.
 >
 {: .callout}